tiagorahal/tiagorahal/README.md

   :robot: I’m looking to collaborate on a project to develop my skills and knowledge. :robot:

-  📫 How to contact me :mailbox:
+  📫 How to contact me:

   https://www.linkedin.com/in/tiagorahal/

   E-mail: rahal.aires@gmail.com